Ministry of Space

 The story is set in an alternate history where soldiers and operatives of the United Kingdom reached the German rocket installations at Peenemünde ahead of the Americans and the Soviets, and brought all the key personnel and technology to Britain, in a mirror of the real world's Operation Paperclip and Operation Osoaviakhim.
-This leads to the establishement of the Ministry of Space, whose mission is to develop British space technology and establish a firm foothold in space for Queen and Empire.
+This led to the establishment of the Ministry of Space, whose mission is to develop British space technology and establish a firm foothold in space for Queen and Empire.

-Elements of social commentary are present throughout the book, as is typical of Ellis' work, while the drama of the story is found in the lives of the first pioneers of space exploration (as in The Right Stuff).
-This social commentary is disguised in snippets of dialogue and background details in the art elsewhere, relying upon the readers' own observations to bring it to light.

 Publication history

 Originally intended as a three-part monthly series, Ministry of Space was first released in May 2001.
 Delays prompted the release of issue #2 in September 2001 instead of June.
 The last issue finally saw print in April 2004, three years late.
 No specific reason has been given for the delays.

 In his afterword to the series, Ellis speaks of how Ministry of Space came to be, after he found in his attic a lost, forgotten copy of the Dan Dare comic The Man From Nowhere, a science fiction comics from the 1950s.